centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 ### How to use this module in your project

-Create a copy of our module on your local disk to ensure no updates will come in as it may break because of a new major release coming with breaking changes.
-GO doesn't support versioning up to now out of the box.
+Use [govendor](https://github.com/kardianos/govendor) for the dependency installation: `govendor fetch github.com/hexonet/go-sdk@<tag id>`.
+You can update this dependency later on by `govendor sync github.com/hexonet/go-sdk@<new tag id>`.
-Import the archive in your project as shown in the examples below.
+The dependencies will be installed in subfolder "vendor".
+Import the module in your project as shown in the examples below.

+For more details on govendor, please read the [CheatSheet](https://github.com/kardianos/govendor/wiki/Govendor-CheatSheet) and also the [developer guide](https://github.com/kardianos/govendor/blob/master/doc/dev-guide.md).
+Knowing about the latter one is very important.

 ## Development